 Another benefit of GoHenry is how many choices it gives both kids and parents—restrictions for parents, spending freedom for kids.
 Parents can set many types of spending controls as opposed to the single overall spending limit many similar products permit, and kids can use their money to spend, save, or donate to charity.
 While these options are fairly standard across the best kids’ debit cards, they’re still nice to see.

 GoHenry also makes it easy for people other than parents to contribute to a child’s account.
 This is convenient for parents that are separated and for painless and safe cash gifting from family members and friends.
+Also convenient for families of all kinds is the ability to add a co-parent, which many similar products do not offer.

 There are also a couple of things you might not love about the GoHenry debit card for kids.
 The first of these is the subscription fee.
 At $3.99 per month, per child, families with more than one kid will be spending over $100 a year for this service.
-There are few fees for account maintenance and use, but that price is still not ideal.
+There are few fees for account maintenance and use, but that subscription price is still not ideal.

 Another drawback to this product is that it does little to incentivize saving or make it more convenient.
 It does not pay interest or allow parents to pay interest on the money kids save, and there is no feature that allows users to have their transactions rounded up and the excess added to their savings.
 These are handy features you’ll find with select debit cards for kids,

 Funding options are limited compared to other similar options, allowing only ACH or debit card payments.
 GoHenry also has limited money transfer capabilities outside of GoHenry.
 A GoHenry debit card cannot be used with ApplePay, for example.
-There is also a fee for reloading a parent account more than once a month, which could be an inconvenience.

 Most users have positive experiences with GoHenry.
 The majority praise GoHenry for being user-friendly and for building in features to help their kids learn to be financially responsible.
+Some report issues receiving promotional bonuses, using GiftLinks, and complain about a somewhat tedious cancellation process.

 Overall, though, this company is responsive and easy to contact when you need to get a question answered or concern addressed.